gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 - [Table 4](#table-4): Examples of Picture Descriptor Members.
 - [Table 5](#table-5): Settings for the show_frame and Show_existing_frame flags when encoding
                        one mini-GoP in a 4-layer prediction structure.
-- [Table 6](#table-6): Description of the picture depth mode settings.
-- [Table 7](#table-7): Blocks to be considered in MD as a function of picture depth mode.

-## Introduction
+# Introduction

 This document describes the Intel SVT-AV1 encoder design.
-In particular, the encoder block diagram and system resource manager are described.
-In addition, the document contains detailed descriptions of the SVT-AV1 encoder-specific algorithms such as those used for motion estimation, mode decision, quantization, etc. This document is meant to be an accompanying document to the “C Model” source code, which contains the more specific details of the inner workings of each algorithm.
+In particular, the encoder block diagram and the system resource manager are described.
+A brief description of the various processes involved in the encoder pipeline is also presented.
+Details on the encoder processes are included in appendices.
+This document is meant to be an accompanying document to the “C Model” source code, which contains the more specific details of the inner workings of each algorithm.

-## Definitions
+# Definitions

 This section contains definitions used throughout this design document.